Click here to download an application or call the toll-free number to complete an application over the phone.

 Please view ADAP Updates for the most current policy information.

 Residency: ADAP applicants must live in Virginia.

 Required Medical Documents: CD4 count(s) and Viral Load(s) are needed at the time of the ADAP application and upon recertification.
 These lab values must be within the last six months.

 Insurance Coverage: Each applicant will be screened by the ADAP Central Office to see if they have health insurance that covers any medications.
 ADAP may be able to help with client cost shares (medication deductibles and copayments) under insurance.
-Beginning October 2013, if clients are ADAP eligible they will be screened to see if ADAP can provide assistance for insurance premiums and medication copayments for certain insurance plans under the Affordable Care Acts federal Health Insurance Marketplace.
+During open enrollment, if clients are ADAP eligible they will be screened to see if ADAP can provide assistance for insurance premiums and medication copayments for certain insurance plans under the Affordable Care Act’s federal Health Insurance Marketplace.